lkodinsson/MARS/Core/Characters/Talents.md

 ## Arcane Precision

 **Cost:** 8 EXP
-**Requirements:** Max Intelligence 11+, Trained in Arcana or Sorcery
+**Requirements:** Max Intelligence 11+, Trained in Wizardry or Sorcery

-After rolling to cast a spell using the arcana or sorcery skill, you may increase its focus cost by 1 to reduce its spellcasting difficulty by 3.
+After rolling to cast a spell using the wizardry or sorcery skill, you may increase its focus cost by 1 to reduce its spellcasting difficulty by 3.
 This ability can only be used a limited number of times per spell cast, as determined by the advancement of this ability.

 ##### Table: Arcane Precision Steps & Cost
 | Step Cost | Total Cost | Ability Uses<br/>Per Spell |